How to sing I Don't Want To Miss A Thing

-Analyze your vocal range against Steven Tyler's legendary ballad.
-Get real-time feedback on your belt, grit, and pitch accuracy.
+Master Steven Tyler's legendary power ballad.
+Get real-time feedback on your high belts, vocal grit, and emotional dynamics.

 Aerosmith • 1998